OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 Biometric authentication is a convenient mechanism for authentication, but also introduces an additional attack surface when using it.
 The Android developer documentation gives an interesting overview and indicators for [measuring biometric unlock security](https://source.android.com/security/biometric/measure#strong-weak-unlocks "Measuring Biometric Unlock Security").

-On the Android platform there are three different classes available for biometric authentication:
+The Android platform offers three different classes for biometric authentication:

 - Android Q / 10 (API level 29) and higher: `BiometricManager`
 - Android P / 9 (API level 28) and higher: `BiometricPrompt`